 Tell your doctor or nurse if you have any numbness, tingling or a burning sensation.

-Tell your doctor if you have any pain or discomfort.
+Tell your doctor or nurse if you have this.

 Tell your doctor if you have any rashes or itching, particularly if your rash becomes red, painful or looks like acne.